From The Clash to The Buzzcocks: Henry Rollins lists his top 20 punk albums of all time

 After a partial audition for the role at Tu Casa Studio in New York City, Black Flag eventually asked Rollins to become the new face and vocals of the band after the former regional manager for an ice cream shop quit his day job after being offered an audition.

 “I took a train up there, I walked into this practice place in the East Village, I’m standing there with the band with a microphone in my hand and they said ‘pick the tune’.
 And I sang every song they had.”
-They went through the entire set twice before the band withdrew fro a meeting.
+They went through the entire set twice before the band withdrew for a meeting.
 They came back “ten minutes later and said ‘you’re in!’”
 Rollins later admits, “I won the lottery.”

 From then on in, Rollins never looked back.
 Fully immersing himself in the genre of punk, the new Black Flag vocalist became obsessed with the music and, in later years, chose to write about the music as a columnist for both Rolling Stone and LA Weekly.
+He has rightly been cited as one of the most influential members of the punk scene.

 In one of his aforementioned articles forLA Weekly, Rollins put together what he believes to be a comprehensive list of the best punk albums ever made.
 “This list is in no particular order,” Rollins said while fronting his article.
 “Lists like these often get confusing because they beg the question, what is Punk?”

 Partially answering his own questions, Rollins continued: “For me, as a lean definition, I go by the classic UK 1977 graduating class, Pistols, Clash, etc., and go from there.”
 That’s what he has done, selecting some of the finest acts from the genre as he does.
+Noting everyone from The Clash through Generation X and X Ray Spex all the way through to Wire, Buzzcocks and more.
+Despite citing the Ramones as one of his strongest influences, Rollins neglects to include them on his list.

 “So many great bands and great records in this genre and the surrounding/resulting genres.
 Best bet is just to get the music playing for as long as possible.”